apache/apisix-website/website/blog/2022/03/02/apisix-integration-graphql-plugin.md

 5. Test with the two `graphql_name` services created earlier, you can find that Apache APISIX can automatically select the forwarded Upstream based on the different `graphql_names` in the request.

-- If the request is this example:：
+- If the request is this example:

 ```Shell
   curl -i -H 'content-type: application/graphql' \